Standards Double Standards

 2004, 2024

-External Project Link
+Antimodular Research Project Link

 Double Standards is an artwork by Rafael Lozano-Hemmer exploring power dynamics in a room.
 A leather military belt is suspended with fishing line in mid-air from a rotational arm in the ceiling.
 The belt is programmed so that the buckle rotates to always face a particular viewer in space, which is surveiled via overhead camera.
 Originally conceived and shown in 2004, the piece has undergone numerous iterations and technical updates.